blitnee/Udacity-Feedreader/README.md

 _A demonstration of Test-Driven Development_

 Was given a web-based application that reads RSS feeds.
-Wrote test suite using [Jasmine](http://jasmine.github.io/) to quickly analyze new  features within codebase.
+Wrote test suites using [Jasmine](http://jasmine.github.io/) to quickly analyze new  features within codebase.

 ## How to View
 1. Open 'index.html' in your browser.